UCSFMemoryAndAging/macpie/docs/cli.rst

    - ``earlier_or_later`` (`default`): get rows that are earlier or later (more recent) than the timepoint anchor

+.. option:: -i <STRING>, --secondary-id-col=<STRING>

+   Default = :option:`--id-col` value.
+Secondary ID column header.
+The column header of the secondary ID column, if different from the primary ID column.

+.. option:: -d <STRING>, --secondary-date-col=<STRING>

+   Default = :option:`--date-col` value.
+Secondary Date column header.
+The column header of the secondary date column, if different from the primary Date column.

+.. option:: -j <STRING>, --secondary-id2-col=<STRING>

+   Default = :option:`--id2-col` value.
+Secondary ID2 column header.
+The column header of the secondary ID2 column, if different from the primary ID2 column.

+.. option:: --merge-results/--no-merge-results

+   ``Default=--merge-results``.
+Whether the linked results should be merged into one dataset.
+Otherwise, the linked data objects will remain in their worksheets.

 .. option:: --help

     Show a short summary of the usage and options.

 Arguments
 ~~~~~~~~~